Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Related Works

 \subsection{Generative Augmentation with Diffusion Models}

-Synthetic data can effectively supplement traditional data augmentation (e.g., rotation) and provide diverse samples to help deep model training~\cite{luo2024measurement,wang2024do}.
-Previous works have succeeded in utilizing synthetic data generated with diffusion models to enhance natural image classification~\cite{he2023is,Sariyildiz_2023_CVPR,trabucco2023effective,azizi2023synthetic}, segmentation~\cite{sankaranarayanan2018learning,wu2023diffumask,yang2024freemask}, and detection~\cite{feng2024instagen}.
-Recently, Singh et al.~\cite{singh2024synthetic} performed an in-depth analysis of models trained with synthetic data across various robustness measures, and verified that they achieved good suitability in real-world settings.
+Synthetic data can provide intrinsically diverse characteristics and visual appearances~\citep{luo2024measurement,pan20232d}, thus enhancing model learning.
+This aligns with the observation shown in Fig.~\ref{fig:tsne}.
+Previous works have succeeded in utilizing synthetic data by diffusion models to enhance natural image classification~\citep{he2023is,Sariyildiz_2023_CVPR,trabucco2023effective,azizi2023synthetic}, segmentation~\citep{sankaranarayanan2018learning,wu2023diffumask,yang2024freemask}, and detection~\citep{feng2024instagen}.
+Recently,~\cite{singh2024synthetic} performed an in-depth analysis of models trained with synthetic data across various robustness measures, and verified that they achieved good suitability in real-world settings.

-To address data scarcity and promote diagnostic performance, the intelligent medical field has raised increasing interest in exploring diffusion-based generative augmentation for aiding different downstream diagnostic tasks~\cite{shang2023synfundus,farooq2024derm,ktena2024generative,zhang2023emit,dorjsembe2024polyp,li2024fairdiff}.
-Luo et al.~\cite{luo2024measurement} marked the first focus on comprehensively analyzing the impact of their designed uncertainty-guided diffusion models on downstream diagnostic tasks.
+To address data scarcity and promote diagnostic performance, the intelligent medical field has raised increasing interest in exploring diffusion-based generative augmentation for aiding different downstream diagnostic tasks~\citep{shang2023synfundus,farooq2024derm,ktena2024generative,zhang2024diffboost,dorjsembe2024polyp,li2024fairdiff}. \cite{luo2024measurement} marked the first focus on comprehensively analyzing the impact of their designed uncertainty-guided diffusion models on downstream diagnostic tasks.
 Nevertheless, current studies have two main limitations:

 On the one hand, due to the lack of adequate semantic and sequential guidance during sampling, coupled with the absence of post-sampling quality control for generated samples, existing works could hardly fully ensure the reliability of synthetic databases for downstream disease recognition.
-For instance, it is desirable to embed descriptive text (e.g., lesion morphology) to provide more informative guidance associated with disease grading.
+For instance, descriptive text (e.g., lesion morphology) can provide informative guidance related to disease grading.
 Unlike previous solutions, we aim to develop a generative augmentation framework that enables highly semantic- and sequential-customized sequence synthesis and suppresses incorrectly synthesized samples to better facilitate downstream classifier learning.

 On the other hand, few studies comprehensively explore the effect of generative models on downstream medical tasks, and they solely focus on image-level generation.
 Considering the value of dynamic information for clinical diagnosis, we concentrate on diagnosis-reliable sequence synthesis.
 This is more challenging than image-related works as synthetic data not only meets high-fidelity requirements but also ensures temporal or stereoscopic consistency and coherence for effectively promoting downstream S$^2$ modeling capacity.
 A brief review of studies in the medical field utilizing diffusion models to promote downstream tasks can be found in the \textbf{Supplementary Material}.